-In allocating expenses toward funding sources, the fiscal officer is creating an alternative to time and effort reporting.
-In this scenario, as is generally true with braided funding, all funders benefit by having more services provided to the eligible children and families than what their own funding source would support by itself.
+In allocating expenses towards funding sources, what the fiscal officer is doing is creating an alternative to time and effort reporting.
+In this scenario, as is generally true with braided funding, all funders benefit by having more services provided to the eligible children and families than what their funding source would support.

-More specifically, during the enrollment interview, the intake coordinator determines the family and child's eligibility.
-If the organization operates a State Administered Prekindergarten classroom, and determines the child is four years old and approved to receive Special Education programs and/or services, the child can enroll.
-State and county funds will support the classroom expenses (a teacher, special education teacher and one or more supplementary school personnel for the classroom).
-If the family is receiving Temporary Assistance for Needy Families, they also can be eligible to receive a Child Care Subsidy to support extended day hours for the child/family.
-(For more detail, see scenario 4 in the "Scenario" section of the guide.)
+More specifically, during the enrollment interview, the Intake Coordinator determines the family and child's eligibility.
+If the organization operates an Integrated Prekindergarten classroom, and determines the child is four years old and approved to receive Special Education services, the child can enroll.
+State and county funds will support the Integrated Prekindergarten classroom expenses (a teacher, special education teacher and one or more supplementary school personnel for the classroom).
+If the family is receiving Temporary Assistance for Needy Families (TANF), they also can be eligible to receive a Child Care Subsidy to support extended day hours for the child/family.
+(For more detail, see Scenario 4 in the Scenario section of the guide)

-Know exactly what each funding source can and cannot pay for.
+• Know exactly what each funding source can and cannot pay for